Generic identification of binary-valued hidden Markov processes: Invariants

-The step from the set-theoretic lemma~\ref{l.generators} to proving our ideal-theoretic theorem~\ref{t.generators} now follows from standard algebraic arguments, as e.g.~listed in \cite{Cox}.
+The step from the set-theoretic Lemma~\ref{l.generators} to the our ideal-theoretic Theorem~\ref{t.generators} now follows from standard arguments, as e.g.~listed in \cite{Cox}.
 In the following, $\overline{A}$ denotes the Zariski closure of a set $A$, which is the smallest affine algebraic variety which contains the set $A$, see \cite{Cox}, sec.~4.4, def.~2.\\

 In the following, we use

 as a simpler notation for the image of $\mathbf{f}_{\cM_d,n}$.\\